Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-tuning.rst

     estimator = Estimator(session=session, options=options)

-For more information, and a complete list of advanced transpilation options, check out the Advanced transpilation options table in the
+For more information, and a complete list of advanced transpilation options, see the Advanced transpilation options table in the
 `Error supppression topic <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/locale/es_UN/how_to/error-suppression.html#advanced-transpilation-options>`_.

-Finally, you might want to specify further settings that are not available through the primitives interface, or use custom transpiler passes.
+Finally, you might want to specify settings that are not available through the primitives interface, or use custom transpiler passes.
 In these cases, you can set ``skip_transpilation=True`` to submit user-transpiled circuits.
 To learn how this is done, refer to the `Submitting user-transpiled circuits using primitives tutorial <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/tutorials/user-transpiled-circuits.html>`_.